EFTEC/example-search/README.md

 ## Connect to the database

-including vendor/autoload.php will deal with all the includes.
+including vendor/autoload.php will deal with all the (ahem) includes.   :-3

 ```php
 include "vendor/autoload.php";